qubitrenegade/qubitrenegade.github.io/_posts/2018-02-01-Chef-Getting-Started.markdown

 * created our first cookbook using the ChefDK generator
 * Run Test Kitchen

 We're now ready to rock!
-Tune in next time when we discuss the coobkook development process.
+Tune in next time when we discuss the cookbook development process.

 - Q